mistermcd/ServiceMonitor/README.md

 **Manage Button**
 - Clicking this button will open Notepad to the document ServiceList.txt.
-- The ServiceMonitor app will reload the list dynamically so you do not need to restart the app.
+- Reatart the app to load list changes.

 **Start All**
 - Cicking this button will start all the services in the list